edgedelta/docs/docs/configuration/outputs.md

         index: "main"
 ```

-Or alternatively use the org level splunk integration.
-In this case other fields are not needed.
+The following example displays if enter the name of the organization-level integration:

 ```yaml
       - integration_name: my-org-splunk
 ```

-In case multiple instances of same splunk destination needed to route different data types to different Splunk indexes:
+The following example displays if there are multiple instances of the same desitnation that need to route different data types to different Splunk indexes:

 ```yaml
 - name: edac-splunk-dest